Identity Resources

 Race & Ethnicity

-Given Japan’s relative ethnic homogeneity, people who are not visibly Japanese tend to stand out.
+Given Japan’s ethnic homogeneity, people who are not visibly Japanese tend to stand out.
 Curious stares in non-tourist areas are not uncommon.
 This can often be attributed to genuine interest—you may be the first person of your race or ethnicity that your host family, community, or other Doshisha students may have met—but it may take some getting used to.

 Possible Experiences for Students of Color